jsalvado/SQuIDS/README.md

 Configuration
 -------------

-A configure script, config.sh, is provided in the root directory.
+A configure script, configure, is provided in the root directory.

 The path for the GSL libraries can be specified running:

-	./config.sh --with-gsl-incdir=DIR --with-gsl-libdir=DIR
+	./configure --with-gsl-incdir=DIR --with-gsl-libdir=DIR

 if not specified pkg-config will be used to try to find the your GSL installation.
 After successful configuration run: